Study in London programme

 - clubs for many social activities as well as a wide range of fitness, sport and recreation facilities

 The normal undergraduate workload at London Met is four modules (classes) and 60 London Met credits per semester.
 This represents 30 European Credit Transfer System (ECTS) credits.
-Please see the 'programme of study' tab above for more information on our modules.
+Please see the Undergraduate programme of study and Postgraduate programme of study tabs above for more information on our modules.
 Postgraduate students may take up to three modules per semester, which are worth 10 ECTS each.

 Please note that spending the final semester of your degree at London Met requires careful consideration as you may not receive your results in time to graduate at your home university at the end of your semester abroad.